camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 ### v8.4.0

-:::caution Potential Breaking changes
+:::caution Potential breaking changes

-- Keycloak-specific configurations are replaced for a mroe generic OIDC configuration so that components can use other oidc-compliant oauth2 identity providers.
+- Keycloak-specific configurations are replaced for a more generic OIDC configuration so components can use other OIDC-compliant oauth2 identity providers.
 - Some unused environment variables have been removed from Web Modeler because of the implementation of custom OIDC support.
 The naming has also been adjusted to use the newer scheme.

 :::